DARS-UM/DARS/Data_Preparation.md

 Setup
 -----

-Before importing the spreadsheets from the drive, let us create two vectors `list_assessment` and `list_AoD` which respectively list the `19` types of assessment and the `18` aims of the degree (AoD) of the degree which we take into consideration in the analysis.
-The information comes from a spreadsheet from our google drive *DARS* which we save as `lists`.
-In addition, we also create two additional vectors `list_assessment_plot` and `list_AoD_plot` which contain a selection of prominent assessment types and AoD that we will consider when ploting the data[1].
+First, we import the spreadsheet with information pertraining the Aims of the Degree (AoD) and Assessments from the drive and save it under `lists_brut`. `lists_brut` contains 4 columns, under which we find the `19` types of assessment, the `18` aims of the degree (AoD) of the degree, and two columns containing binary vectors indicating which assessment types and AoD we will consider when ploting the data[1].
+Then we create a list with this same columns, but instead of having binary vectors for the plots, we keep vectors of only the names of relevant assessments and AoDs for the plots (`Assessment_plot`adnd `AoD_plot` respectively).
+We also any imported emtpy cells.

 ``` r
 lists_brut <- gsheet2tbl('https://docs.google.com/spreadsheets/d/1soRA1u5zf9oLNirGmZ9yZ7m2ccPa3XFemnxkj5AVRXo/edit#gid=1239912347')
 lists <- list(
   Assessment      = lists_brut$Assessment,
   Assessment_plot = lists_brut$Assessment[lists_brut$`Assessment for Plot` == 1],
   AoD             = lists_brut$Aim[!is.na(lists_brut$Aim)],
   AoD_plot        = lists_brut$Aim[lists_brut$`Aim for Plot`[!is.na(lists_brut$Aim)] == 1]
   )
 rm(lists_brut)
 ```